nicotroia/react-native-pouchdb/README.md

-# PouchDB on React-Ntive example
+# PouchDB on React-Native example

 This example project is an expo app bootstrapped with `npx create-expo-app`